Find great values, name brands and special promotions available at your local Future Shop store and online.

 OLED is another term you might have heard bandied about when referring to the future of TV technology.
 However, 4K and OLED are basically two completely different things.
 4K refers to resolution while OLED is a type of TV display technology.
 To use a rough analogy, think of cars.
 A sports car would be a type of car, just like OLED is a type of TV display.
 100 km/h is a speed that a car can travel, just like 4K is a resolution that a TV can display.
 It’s possible to have a TV that’s both 4K and OLED, just like it’s possible to have a sports car that can go 100 km/h.

-4K technology is amazing, but you can’t take full advantage of the incredible image quality unless you’ve got 4K content to enjoy.
-Most 4K TVs come with upscaling technology that takes HD videos and boosts them to near 4K by increasing the number of pixels through a process called “interpolation.”
-Through this method your current HD videos can be augmented so they’ll look great on your 4K display.
-Newer Blu-ray players and A/V receivers are also including 4K upscaling on their list of features, so you won’t run out of beautiful near-4K content to enjoy on your TV.
+4K technology is amazing, and you can take full advantage of the incredible image quality if you’ve got 4K content to enjoy.
+But what if you don’t have 4K content?
+Don’t fret because even regular content will look more vivid and detailed on your 4K TV with advanced upscaling technology.
+4K TVs come with upscaling technology that boosts regular and HD video to near-4K quality by increasing the number of pixels through a process called interpolation.
+The sophisticated processing chip in your television examines the pixels from your non-4K content and guesses the missing information to fill in the blanks and create a near-4K quality image.
+This means that even your beloved DVD and Blu-ray collection will get a visual boost through your 4K TV.
+Newer Blu-ray players and A/V receivers are including 4K upscaling on their list of features, so you won’t run out of beautiful near-4K content to enjoy.

 While some broadcasters around the world are pushing ahead with 4K technology, it is still relatively new in the consumer world.
-Many Hollywood movies and TV shows are being shot using 4K technology, and with 4K upscaling available on most newer TVs, Blu-ray players, and A/V receivers there’ll be no danger of running out of 4K content any time soon.
+Many Hollywood movies and TV shows are being shot using 4K technology, and with 4K upscaling available on 4K TVs, some Blu-ray players, and A/V receivers, there’ll be no danger of running out of 4K content any time soon.

 ©Copyright 2014 Future Shop.
 All rights reserved.
 For personal, noncommercial use only.